-*This post contains my Swagbucks referral link.
-Please see my disclosure for more details*
+*This post contains a Swagbucks referral link.
+Please see disclosure for more details*

 Instead of finding yourself with a holiday debt hangover and a big credit card bill, try using these 6 super simple ways to save money this holiday season:

 One of the smartest things you can do to keep your holiday spending in check is to set a gift budget and stick to it!

 Break it down by the amount for each person or just set a reasonable overall budget for all gifts.
 Look over your monthly budget and decide how much you can and should spend on gifts without going into debt.
 The last thing that you want to do is rack up credit card debt that will have you paying interest in the new year.